 QOS Policy modes:

-Together with the VAST Universal data platform, QOS policies allow for the creation of service levels without the complexity of storage tiers and the overhead of managing storage silos.
-Policy-based QoS can be dynamically changed at any time via UI or API to adjust to changing customer requirements while efficiently leveraging all of the available power of the underlying VAST Universal Data platform.
+Together with the VAST Data Platform, QOS policies allow for the creation of service levels without the complexity of storage tiers and the overhead of managing storage silos.
+Policy-based QoS can be dynamically changed at any time via UI or API to adjust to changing customer requirements while efficiently leveraging all of the available power of the underlying the VAST Data Platform.

 Bringing it all together